Skip to content

 Insomnia Caused By Emotional Trauma

-This type is less common but I do see it in clinic.
-Patients that have undergone severe emotional trauma may often have issues with insomnia after the traumatic event.
-This may be physical abuse, emotional abuse, sexual abuse, post traumatic stress disorder in veterans, surviving some sort of catastrophic events etc. These patients will often have other issues besides insomnia.
-From a Chinese medicine perspective emotional trauma effects the physically body just as much as the mind of a patient.
-The Chinese view the mind and body to one in the same and inseparable.
-That means that we can use physical medicine to have an effect on the mind and emotions.
-Some of the suggestions from above in the other categories may be helpful.
+Patients who have undergone severe emotional trauma may often experience issues with insomnia after the traumatic event.
+This trauma may include physical abuse, emotional abuse, sexual abuse, post-traumatic stress disorder in veterans, or surviving catastrophic events, etc. These patients will often have issues beyond insomnia.
+From a Chinese medicine perspective, emotional trauma affects the physical body just as much as the mind of a patient.
+The Chinese view the mind and body as one and the same, and inseparable.
+This means that we can use physical medicine to impact the mind and emotions.
+Some of the suggestions from the other categories may be helpful.

-• Acupuncture, Chinese herbal medicine and tuina massage can all help the mind and body to process the physical and emotional trauma.
-Some patients will have a cathartic experience with Chinese medicine.
-This can be through crying, laughing etc. As the patient works through the trauma their sleep should naturally start to normalize.
+• Acupuncture, Chinese herbal medicine, and tuina massage can all help the mind and body process physical and emotional trauma.
+Some patients may have a cathartic experience with Chinese medicine.
+This can manifest through crying, laughing, etc. As the patient works through the trauma, their sleep should naturally start to normalize.

 Insomnia Caused by Poor Feng Shui

 I can see your eyes rolling already.
-In America we have a very superficial idea of what feng shui actually is.
-It is more than design and putting Chinese trinkets around the home.
-It is an ancient science that can have a profound effect on ones life, health, family etc. In actuality feng shui traditionally is a part of Chinese Medicine.
-A very powerful part of the medicine.
+In America, we have a very superficial idea of what feng shui actually is.
+It is more than just design and putting Chinese trinkets around the home; it is an ancient science that can have a profound effect on one’s life, health, family, etc. In actuality, feng shui is traditionally a part of Chinese medicine—a very powerful part of it.
 It started out as a way to choose proper sites for burial in ancient China.
-I have seen some great things done with feng shui and we can save that for another post.
+I have seen some great things done with feng shui, and we can save that for another post.

 • Make sure your bedroom is clean and tidy.

 • Make sure your bed is in a good position.
-Most important is that your bed is not in line with the door.
-This is very important.
-Check out this link for some good ideas for bedroom set up and some explanation on feng shui: http://www.knowfengshui.com/best-feng-shui-bedroom-layouts/
+Most importantly, your bed should not be in line with the door.
+This is very important http://www.knowfengshui.com/best-feng-shui-bedroom-layouts/

-• There is a lot more you can do but I am not a feng shui expert consult a feng shui expert if you think there is a problem.
+• There is a lot more you can do, but I am not a feng shui expert.
+Consult a feng shui expert if you think there is a problem or would like to look more deeply into this aspect of Chinese medicine.

-Ten years ago I realized how powerful feng shui could be.
-I had a roommate that was having a lot of trouble sleeping.
-I saw his bed was in line with the door.
-I had him move his bed away from the door.
-That night and going forward from there he slept perfectly fine.
-If feng shui is the problem symptoms often change quickly.
-Once you make the changes you should be able to sleep well almost immediately.
+Twenty years ago, I realized how powerful feng shui could be.
+I had a roommate who was having a lot of trouble sleeping.
+I saw that his bed was in line with the door, so I had him move his bed away from the door.
+That night, and going forward, he slept perfectly fine.
+If feng shui is the problem, symptoms often change quickly.
+Once you make the changes, you should be able to sleep well almost immediately.

 The five types listed above are generally what I see most commonly and are not complicated by other health concerns.
-I also see patients that cannot sleep because of pain, breathing difficulties or frequent urination, etc. In these cases once the physical problem is corrected with acupuncture and Chinese medicine the sleep quality should improve as a result.
+I also see patients who cannot sleep because of pain, breathing difficulties, or frequent urination, etc. In these cases, once the physical problem is corrected with acupuncture and Chinese medicine, the sleep quality should improve as a result.

 Acupuncture And Chinese medicine for Insomnia

 Acupuncture can be very helpful in the treatment of insomnia.
-Many people that suffer from insomnia often feel it is difficult for them to relax.
+Many people who suffer from insomnia often find it difficult to relax.
 One “side effect” of acupuncture is actually relaxation.
-Acupuncture will help patients reach a state of mind that has some similarity to meditation.
-It does not matter what is being treated.
-Lower back pain, infertility etc. Once the needles are inserted most patients will be able to relax rather deeply and some will fall asleep on the table.
-Continued acupuncture treatment will help the body become more familiar with this feeling of relaxation and as a result falling asleep and staying asleep will become easier.
-Chinese herbal medicine and tuina massage are often added to the treatment to deepen relaxation as well as improve sleep quality and to increase the effectiveness of treatment.
+Acupuncture helps patients reach a state of mind similar to meditation.
+It does not matter what is being treated—lower back pain, infertility, etc. Once the needles are inserted, most patients can relax quite deeply, and some may even fall asleep on the table.
+Continued acupuncture treatment helps the body become more familiar with this feeling of relaxation, making it easier to fall asleep and stay asleep.
+Chinese herbal medicine and tuina massage are often added to the treatment to deepen relaxation, improve sleep quality, and increase the effectiveness of the overall treatment.

 Conclusion

-As I said earlier some patients will fall into one category while others may fall into a few.
+As I mentioned earlier, some patients will fall into one category while others may fall into a few.
 Try a few of my suggestions and see what happens.
-Hopefully you will find some of the information useful.
-Do not lose hope.
-There is always an answer to help any condition.
-Change takes time and sometimes it might take a little bit of time to see the changes you want.
+Hopefully, you will find some of the information useful.
+Do not lose hope; there is always an answer to help with any condition.
+Change takes time, and sometimes it might take a little while to see the changes you desire.

-Aside from the lifestyle and dietary changes acupuncture and Chinese medicine can greatly speed the process of healing and getting you some needed rest.
-Give me a call today at (914) 772-4044 to make an appointment at the Mamaroneck office to discuss your health concerns and we can figure out the best plan of action for you.
+Aside from lifestyle and dietary changes, acupuncture and Chinese medicine can significantly speed up the healing process and help you get the rest you need.
+Give me a call today at (914) 772-4044 to make an appointment at the Mamaroneck office to discuss your health concerns, and we can figure out the best plan of action for you.
+Also feel free to book a free consultation online by following the link below.

 -Enjoy